-- 701. Pursuant to Article 3.1 of the WADC, therefore, the standard of proof applicable in these appeal proceedings requires the IOC to establish "to the comfortable satisfaction" of the Panel that the Athlete committed the specific alleged ADRVs. - 702.
+- 674. Pursuant to Article 3.1 of the WADC, therefore, the standard of proof applicable in these appeal proceedings requires the IOC to establish "to the comfortable satisfaction" of the Panel that the Athlete committed the specific alleged ADRVs. - 675.
 This standard is expressly stated to be "greater than a mere balance of probability but less than proof beyond reasonable doubt".
-In applying this standard, the Panel is expressly required to "bear [...] in mind the seriousness of the allegation which is made". - 703.
+In applying this standard, the Panel is expressly required to "bear ... in mind the seriousness of the allegation which is made". - 676.
 CAS jurisprudence provides important guidance on the meaning and application of the "comfortable satisfaction" standard of proof.
-The extensive case law on this topic reflects the fact that the comfortable satisfaction standard "is well-known in CAS practice, as it has been the normal CAS standard in many anti-doping cases even prior to the WADA Code" (CAS 2009/A/1912). - 704.
-The test of comfortable satisfaction "must take into account the circumstances of the case" (CAS/2013/A/3258).
-Those circumstances include "[t]he paramount importance of fighting corruption of any kind in sport and also considering the nature and restricted powers of the investigation authorities of the governing bodies of sport as compared to national formal interrogation authorities" (CAS 2009/A/1920; CAS 2013/A/3258). - 705.
+The extensive case law on this topic reflects the fact that the comfortable satisfaction standard "is well-known in CAS practice, as it has been the normal CAS standard in many anti-doping cases even prior to the WADA Code" (CAS 2009/A/1912).

+- 677. The test of comfortable satisfaction "must take into account the circumstances of the case" (CAS 2013/A/3258).
+Those circumstances include "[t]he paramount importance of fighting corruption of any kind in sport and also considering the nature and restricted powers of the investigation authorities of the governing bodies of sport as compared to national formal interrogation authorities" (CAS 2009/A/1920; CAS 2013/A/3258). - 678.
 The gravity of the particular alleged wrongdoing is relevant to the application of the comfortable satisfaction standard in any given case.
+In CAS 2014/A/3625, the panel stated that the comfortable satisfaction standard is

+"a kind of sliding scale, based on the allegations at stake: the more serious the allegation and its consequences, the higher certainty (level of proof) the Panel would require to be 'comfortable satisfied' [sic]".

-In CAS 2014/A/3625, the panel stated that the comfortable satisfaction standard is the more serious the allegation, the more cogent the supporting evidence must be in order for the allegation to be found proven.
+679. It is important to be clear, however, that the standard of proof itself is not a variable one.
+The standard remains constant, but inherent within that immutable standard is a requirement that the more serious the allegation, the more cogent the supporting evidence must be in order for the allegation to be found proven.
 As the CAS Panel explained in CAS 2014/A/3630:

-"a kind of sliding scale, based on the allegations at stake: the more serious the allegation and its consequences, the higher certainty (level of proof) the Panel would require to be "comfortable satisfied".

-706. It is important to be clear, however, that the standard of proof itself is not a variable one.
-The standard remains constant, but inherent within that immutable standard is a requirement that